Mercantile Adjustment Bureau Phone Harassment?

 This is a scam, and you must be firmer and smarter than they are.
 Don’t give in or pay the money they ask you to until you have properly verified that the debt (and the amount stated on it) is indeed yours.

-Is Mercantile Adjustment Bureau a Scam?
+Mercantile Adjustment Bureau

 MAB is a registered and recognized debt collection agency operating within the United States.
 According to the Better Business Bureau website, Mercantile Adjustment Bureau has been in business for 26 years.
 There have been 49 complaints filed against MAB with the BBB.
-Read all about it here: Mercantile Adjustment Bureau Better Business Bureau

 Many consumers have left negative mercantile adjustment bureau reviews, highlighting aggressive debt collection methods and poor ratings on the Better Business Bureau as primary sources of dissatisfaction.

-Who is Mercantile Adjustment Bureau?
+🔍Who is Mercantile Adjustment Bureau

 Mercantile Adjustment Bureau is a third-party debt collector located in Buffalo, New York.
 The agency has been hired by several original creditors (otherwise known as first-party lenders) to collect on delinquent debt accounts for debts such as student loans, credit cards, medical debts since 1934.
 The mercantile adjustment bureau collect outstanding debts from various creditors, and this fluid information can impact consumers’ credit reports.